python/cpython/Doc/library/typing.rst

 --------------

 This module provides runtime support for type hints.
-For the original specification of the typing system, see :pep:`484`.
-For a simplified introduction to type hints, see :pep:`483`.

 The function below takes and returns a string and is annotated as follows::